Find out about all of our services and activities here.

 We also hold evening clubs including monthly Ladies’ and Men’s nights and twice a week we have our very popular Boogie Nights dance sessions, on a Thursday night in Midsomer Norton and on a Monday night in Bath.

 Youth Group 13+

 The Youth Group meets after school on a Thursday for young people aged 13+ to have fun and explore independence.
-Activities have included, a day trip to Chew Valley Lake, online safety training and social activities.
+Activities include trips, discos, cookery sessions and fitness.